Prevent

 • work with sectors and institutions where there are risks of radicalisation.

-Fir Tree CIC and the Prevent Duty
+Fir Tree Collage and the Prevent Duty

-Fir Tree CIC is fully committed to safeguarding and promoting the welfare of all learners and staff.
+Fir Tree Collage is fully committed to safeguarding and promoting the welfare of all learners and staff.
 We recognise that safeguarding against radicalisation and extremism is no different from safeguarding against any other vulnerability.

-We expect all of our staff and learners to uphold and promote the fundamental principles of human rights and British values and exemplify these in their practice, including: democracy; the rule of law; individual liberty; mutual respect and tolerance of those with different faiths and beliefs.
+We expect all of our staff and learners to uphold and promote the fundamental principles of human rights and British values and exemplify these in their practice, including democracy; the rule of law; individual liberty; mutual respect and tolerance of those with different faiths and beliefs.

 What shall I do if I am worried about a learner?